Category Archives: News

 If the restaurant in question has deep-fat fryers, it’s important that they not be neglected in the closing process.
 End of the day activities for fryers should include scooping out food residue, filtering and/or treating the oil in the fryer, properly cleaning the fryers and topping off the fryer with fresh oil as necessary.

-When all of this is done, be sure to remember the all-important final step: covering the fryer pot with a cover designed to fit the fryer (once the fryer is turned off and properly cooled, of course).
+When all of this is done, be sure to remember the all-important final step!
+Cover the fryer pot with a cover designed to fit once the fryer is turned off and cooled, of course.
 Two components that accelerate oil degradation are light and exposure to air.
 Keeping a fry pot covered will help reduce this exposure.

-Follow your closing checklist to the letter and make sure that the fryer is covered before you turn out the lights and lock the door.
+Follow your closing checklist to the letter!
+Make sure that the fryer is covered before you turn out the lights and lock the door.
 Proper frying techniques along with using FILTROX’s SuperSorb® pads help maximize the life of your frying oil.

 The importance of a frying oil maintenance schedule